jachymneumiprogramovat/jachymneumiprogramovat/README.md

-- 👋 Hi, I’m @jachym and W3schools is better than stackoverflow mainly focused on javascrypt on elementary level.
+- 👋 Hi, I’m @jachym and W3schools is better than stackoverflow change my mind
+- mainly focused on javascrypt on elementary level.

 <!---